Chile Travel Tips

 3. Amazing Laguna San Rafael Glacier (in the middle of our Patagonia)

 Not many people speak English in Chile.
-We recommend you learn basic words and take a small dictionary with you.
+We recommend you learn basic words and have handy your mobile phone translator.

-If you like traveling in remote areas and small villages, or if you are planning to visit Easter Island, then carry always Chilean pesos with you.
-In general, cash is better than credit cards when traveling in isolated areas.
+If you like traveling in remote areas and small villages, or if you are planning to visit Easter Island, then carry always Chilean pesos with you, just enough for any emergency (200 USD for example).

-Although many foreigners do not have any problem drinking Chilean water, we recommend buying mineral water, especially in the north of Chile and other remote areas.
+Although many foreigners do not have any problem drinking Chilean water, we recommend buying bottled water, especially in the north of Chile.

 Cell phones: Cell phone coverage is very good in Chile.
 You will get a good signal in almost all cities and even in small towns.
-You may also speak in Santiago’s subway and also in ski resorts, like Valle Nevado and Termas de Chillán.
-Our car rental company may rent smartphones (only Android), at very convenient rates.
+You may also find internet in Santiago's subway lines and also in most ski resorts, like Valle Nevado and Termas de Chillán.

-If you bring US dollars or EUROS, take time and only bring bills in excellent conditions (not tear apart or too old).
+If you bring US dollars or EUROS, take time and only bring bills in excellent conditions (not tear apart or too old) because otherwise they will not be accepted for change into local currency.

 Restaurants: